-TABLE: Hazard Asse essment

-Indicators & Measurements Description Rating Key

-Extreme

-Hazard-Specific Frequency of past occurrences and the probability of future High

-Frequency & Probability incidents based on predictive modeling or scientific research.
-Medium

-Low

-Extreme

-Hazard-Specific The potential magnitude of the hazard and scale or size of the High

-Magnitude & Scale hazard.
-Medium

-Low

-Very Capable

-Capability & The community's ability and capacity to manage the hazard, Capable

-Capacity such as floodplain management programs or anti- Somewhat Capable

-terrorism surveillance.
-Minimally Capable

-Very Capable

-Mitigation The community's efforts to mitigate the hazard, such as Capable

-Assessment buying out flood-prone properties, building codes, etc. Somewhat Capable

-Minimally Capable

-The potential severity of the Extreme

-Consequence & Impact impacts and consequences of the event.
-This assessment High

-Assessment provides consideration to the Hazard Impact Analysis.
-Medium

-Low
+TABLE: Hazard Asse essment Indicators & Measurements Description Rating Key Hazard-Specific Frequency & Frequency of past occurrences and the probability of future incidents based on predictive Extreme High Medium Probability modeling or scientific research.
+Low Extreme Hazard-Specific Magnitude & Scale The potential magnitude of the hazard and scale or size of the High hazard.
+Medium Low The community's ability and Very Capable Capability & capacity to manage the hazard, such as floodplain Capable Capacity management programs or anti- terrorism surveillance.
+Somewhat Capable Minimally Capable Very Capable Mitigation The community's efforts to mitigate the hazard, such as Capable Assessment buying out flood-prone properties, building codes, etc. Somewhat Capable Minimally Capable Extreme Consequence & Impact The potential severity of the impacts and consequences of the event.
+This assessment High Assessment provides consideration to the Hazard Impact Analysis.
+Medium Low

-TABLE: Hazard Impact Analysis Categories and Indicators Rating Key Physical Vulnerabilities Hazard Impact Analysis Physical Vulnerabilities Hazard The built environment provides the setting for human activity, ranging in scale Very Vulnerable Impact Analysis from personal residential structures and buildings to neighborhoods and cities that often include supporting infrastructures, such as transportation networks, Vulnerable Key Resources energy, and water systems.
-The CVR2's Physical Vulnerability Index (PVI) Somewhat Vulnerable Building Stock exposure to hazards using a series of indicators and measurements.
-Minimally Vulnerable Social vulnerability can be broadly viewed as the characteristics of a person or group and their situation that influence their capacity to anticipate, cope with, resist and recover from the impact of a hazard or threat.
-Social vulnerability can also be looked at as the susceptibility of community groups (elderly children) etc.) to the impacts of hazards, as well as their resiliency or ability to adequately recover from them.
-It should be noted that susceptibility is not only a function of provision, social capital, and access to lifelines.
-The CVR2's Social Vulnerability Social Vulnerabilities Index (SVI) socio-economic conditions, and cultural conditions using a series of open-source Very Vulnerable Hazard Impact Analysis data measurements.
-There are a number of potential special populations that may be used in the descriptions below including: Vulnerable Cultural Conditions Children: Those under 18 years old Somewhat Vulnerable Socio-Economic Conditions Dialysis Patients: Patients who are reliant on dialysis to survive Disabled: Those who have a mental or cognitive disability Minimally Vulnerable Elderly: Those over 65 Low-Income/Poor: Those who do not make a living wage or are below the poverty line Non-English speakers Pet Owners: Those who live with and/or take care of animals Transient: Transient commutation and homology University Students: Those who attend a college or university Vehicle Ownership: Those who do not have access to a vehicle Community Conditions Vulnerability Index (CVI) Hazard Impact Analysis Community-level indicators are measures of conditions that consider how the area may be impacted during a hazard event.
+TABLE: Hazard Impact Analysis Categories and Indicators Rating Key Physical Vulnerabilities Hazard Impact Analysis Physical Vulnerabilities Hazard The built environment provides the setting for human activity, ranging in scale Very Vulnerable Critical Infrastructure trom personal residential structures and buildings to neighborhoods and cities that often include supporting infrastructures, such as transportation networks, Vulnerable Key Resources energy, and water systems.
+The CVR2's Physical Vulnerability Index (PVI) Somewhat Vulnerable Building Stock explores of the analysis of the second assession of a second assession of the second assession of the second as Minimally Vulnerable Social vulnerability can be broadly viewed as the characteristics of a person or group and their situation that influence their capacity to anticipate, cope with, resist and recover from the impact of a hazard or threat.
+Social vulnerability can also be looked at as the susceptibility of community groups (elderly, children, etc.) to the impacts of hazards, as well as their resiliency or ability to adequately recover from them.
+It should be noted that susceptibility is not only a function of demographic characteristics, but also more complex factors such as health care provision, social capital, and access to lifelines.
+The CVR2's Social Vulnerability Index (SVI) evaluates the hazard risk exposure of special population types.
+Social Vulnerabilities Index (SVI) Hazard Impact Analysis socio-economic conditions, and cultural conditions using a series of open-source data measurements.
+There are a number of potential special populations that Very Vulnerable Special Populations Cultural Conditions Children: Those under 18 years old Somewhat Vulnerable Socio-Economic Conditions Dialysis Patients: Patients who are reliant on dialysis to survive Disabled: Those who have a mental or cognitive disability Minimally Vulnerable Elderly: Those over 65 Low-Income/Poor: Those who do not make a living wage or are below the poverty line Non-English speakers Pet Owners: Those who live with and/or take care of animals Transient: Tourists commuters and homeless University Students: Those who attend a college or university Vehicle Ownership: Those who do not have access to a vehicle Community Conditions Vulnerability Index (CVI) Hazard Impact Analysis Community-level indicators are measures of conditions that consider how the area may be impacted during a hazard event.
 A community is a complex system Very Vulnerable Community Organizations of many interconnected components.
-This assessment is not meant to capture this system in its entirety, but rather to facus on specific categories of indicators Vulnerable Environmental Conditions The CVR2's Community Conditions Vulnerability Index (CVI) focuses specifically Somewhat Vulnerable Government Conditions and governmental conditions), comprised of a series of evidence-based Minimally Vulnerable Special Properties indicators and measurements of community vulnerability.
+This assessment is not meant to capture Vulnerable Economic Conditions The CVR2's Community Conditions Vulnerability Index (CVI) focuses specifically Somewhat Vulnerable Government Conditions on rour broad categories (economic, environmental, community organizations, and governmental conditions), comprised of a series of evidence-based Minimally Vulnerable Special Properties indicators and measurements of community vulnerability.